Toysoft/OpenGD77-/docs/OpenGD77_User_Guide.md

 Press the **Left** or **Right** Arrow keys to cycle through the TalkGroups in the TGlist assigned to the VFO or Channel in the CPS.
 This TalkGroup will apply to both RX and TX.

+Note.
+The Baofeng RD-5R does not have Right and Left arrow keys.
+Use the A/B button as the left arrow and the Band button as the right arrow

 #### Assignment of Timeslot to Digital Contact TalkGroup